 NYC rooftops with views: Where to eat and drink

 It's pretty cool to eat and drink on a sidewalk or in a backyard garden, but isn't a rooftop just that much better?
-As Carrie Bradshaw once famously said on the terrace of Wade's parents' apartment: "It's like it's different air up here!"
+As Carrie Bradshaw once famously said on the terrace of Wade's parents' apartment: "It's like it's different air up there!"

 Yes, it is.

-And so, on day 1 of our week-long countdown to summer, here are the best rooftops on which to imbibe and dine.
+Here are the best rooftops on which to imbibe and dine.

 Monarch Rooftop Lounge

 New this summer, Monarch's Scandinavian-chic lounge radiates glamour.
 Its picturesque views of the Empire State Building are almost enough to distract you from your $16 specialty cocktail.
 Weekends host "Fly Sundays" which feature boozy snow cones starting at 3pm.
 71 W 35th Street, addisongroupnyc.com/venues/monarch (Credit: Monarch)

 This luxe rooftop bar is 18 stories tall, on top of Soho's Jimmy Hotel.
 The seasonal cocktail menu, designed by mixologist Johnny Swet, features fresh- squeezed juices, syrups and bitters made in-house, along with garnishes and herbs from the hotel’s own organic garden.
 Poolside snacks include Kobe pigs in a blanket and tuna taretare tacos.
 15 Thompson Street, http://www.jimmysoho.com (Credit: JIMMY )